mkejeiri/Events-sourcing/README.md

 }

 ```
-> All properties that have the WiredEncryptedString type will be encrypted using the current key, but lingering messages might be arriving at this endpoint that were encrypted using an older key, and the older keys are in the ExpiredKeys collection.
-If decryption of the property fails, NService will try the keys and ExpiredKeys to decrypt.
+> All properties that have the **WiredEncryptedString** type will be encrypted using the current key, but lingering messages might be arriving at this endpoint that were encrypted using an older key, and the older keys are in the **ExpiredKeys collection**.
+If decryption of the property fails, NService will try the keys and **ExpiredKeys** to decrypt.